Which dental insurance covers invisible braces for adults?

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-The cost of treatment with invisible aligners varies significantly depending on the extent of the dental misalignment and typically ranges between 3,500 and 8,500 euros.
-For minor corrections, the cost is often around 4,000 euros, while complex treatments can quickly exceed 7,000 euros.
-The statutory health insurance (GKV) does not usually cover these costs for adults, as the treatment is mostly considered an aesthetic measure.
-Only in cases of severe jaw anomalies requiring surgery is there a minimal chance of partial cost coverage.
-Therefore, private insurance is the only option for nine out of ten patients to reduce costs.
-Without it, there remains a personal contribution of 100 percent.
-Choosing the right supplementary dental insurance and understanding its costs is therefore crucial.
+The cost of treatment with invisible aligners depends greatly on the extent of the misalignment and typically ranges between €3,500 and €8,500.
+For minor corrections, costs are often around €4,000, while complex treatments can quickly exceed €7,000.
+Statutory health insurance (GKV) generally does not cover these costs for adults, as the treatment is usually classified as a cosmetic measure.
+Only in the case of severe jaw anomalies requiring surgery is there a slight chance of partial cost coverage.
+Therefore, private insurance is the only option for nine out of ten patients to reduce the costs.
+Without it, the patient remains liable for 100 per cent.
+Choosing the right supplementary dental insurance and its cost is therefore crucial.

 Here are four key criteria for selecting a plan:

-• Scope: Explicit inclusion of aligner therapies for adults.
+• Scope: explicit inclusion of aligner therapies for adults.

-Almost all dental supplementary insurances limit their benefits in the first years through a so-called dental scale.
-This means the maximum reimbursement is capped, for example, at 1,000 euros in the first year and 2,000 euros in the first two years.
-Plan your treatment so that the main cost occurs only after the third or fourth insurance year to make full use of the benefit amount.
-Additionally, orthodontics often come with a special waiting period of eight months.
-Only after this period can you submit invoices.
-Some providers offer policies without a waiting period, allowing for a quicker start to treatment.
+Almost all dental supplementary insurance policies limit their benefits in the first few years through a so-called dental benefit schedule.
+This means the maximum reimbursement is capped, for example at €1,000 in the first year and €2,000 over the first two years.
+Plan your treatment so that the main share of the costs falls only after the third or fourth policy year, in order to make full use of the benefit amount.
+In addition, orthodontics often has a special waiting period of eight months.
+Only after this period has expired can you submit invoices.
+Some providers offer plans with no waiting period, allowing treatment to begin sooner.

-For example, an aligner treatment costs you 6,000 euros.
-Without insurance, you'll bear this amount entirely yourself.
-With a robust dental supplementary insurance for 45 euros a month, the situation looks different.
-After a contract period of 24 months, you will have paid 1,080 euros in contributions.
-The insurer reimburses 90 percent of the treatment costs, which is 5,400 euros.
-Your remaining personal share of the treatment is only 600 euros.
-Your total costs amount to 1,680 euros (600 euros personal share + 1,080 euros contributions), which means a saving of 4,320 euros.
-A well-considered comparison of dental supplementary insurances reveals the huge savings potential.
+An aligner treatment, for example, costs you €6,000.
+Without insurance, you cover this amount entirely yourself.
+With a comprehensive dental supplementary insurance policy costing €45 a month, the calculation looks different.
+After a contract term of 24 months, you will have paid €1,080 in premiums.
+The insurer reimburses 90 per cent of the treatment costs, i.e. €5,400.
+Your remaining out-of-pocket share for the treatment is only €600.
+Your total costs amount to €1,680 (€600 out-of-pocket share + €1,080 in premiums), which means a saving of €4,320.
+A well-considered comparison of dental supplementary insurance policies shows the enormous potential for savings.

-Expert tip: Cleverly close funding gaps
+Expert tip: Close funding gaps cleverly

 FAQ

-The dental stagger is a benefit limitation in the initial years of coverage.
-It specifies the maximum reimbursement amount per year, for example, a maximum of €1,000 in the first year, €2,000 in the first two years, and so on.
-This limitation ceases after approximately three to five years.
+The dental benefit cap is a limit on benefits in the first years of the policy.
+It sets the maximum reimbursement amount per year.
+For example, a maximum of EUR 1,000 in the first year, EUR 2,000 in the first two years, and so on.
+This limit only falls away after around three to five years.

 What is the difference between an aesthetic and a medically necessary treatment?

-Does the insurance also cover the costs for retainers?
+Does the insurance also cover the cost of retainers?

 Subscribe to our newsletter